How to Order Food in Mexico—in Spanish!

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 What You’ll Hear in Mexican Spanish

 Mexican Spanish is typically referred to as Latin American Spanish because it differs from Spanish spoken in Spain.
-Some Spanish restaurant phrases work in Mexico but they’ll only give you the foundation for ordering.
+Some Spanish restaurant vocabulary and phrases work in Mexico but they’ll only give you the foundation for ordering.

 On the street and in shops, you’re bound to hear a fusion of Spanish and English.
 Many words and phrases are a slangy combination of both languages.